harshita-bhat/React-News-Application-Using-Alan-AI/README.md

-# React-News-Application-Using-Alan-AI
+# AI_Alan
-Alan Al News Reader is a react based web app that presents news articles using Material-UI components.
-The most important feature is the integration of Alan AI voice commands, which allows user to navigate and open news articles handsfree.
-It fetches articles, provides smooth scrolling experience to highlighted articles upon voice request
+# I created the 'Alan AI News Reader', a React-based web app that presents news articles using Material-UI components.
+The standout feature is the integration of Alan AI voice commands, allowing users to navigate and open news articles hands-free.
+The application dynamically fetches articles, provides a smooth-scrolling experience to highlighted articles upon voice request, and uses placeholders for missing images for a consistent look.
+The combination of React, Material-UI, and Alan AI ensured a user-friendly, interactive, and modern news-reading experience
+# Harshita Bhat